 However, if you use customer service software, you can set this up automatically and tag new emails with a timer.
 Simply work out how quickly you would like to respond to your customers and then set up an alert to trigger before the timeframe.
 This way, you’ll ensure you have ample time to read and respond to your customers within your average response time.

 5. Use templates and text shortcuts

-Rather than drafting a new email for each and every customer inquiry, your support team should have access to a number of email templates covering the most common topics of inquiry.
+Rather than drafting a new email for each and every customer inquiry, your support team should have access to a number of email templates or how-to guides covering the most common topics of inquiry.
 This allows them to pull up the template, input the relevant personal details, and add a casual and conversational extra, if it suits your brand’s tone of voice.

 Use the experience of your agents to build a library of responses.
 Experienced agents know what type of questions their customers ask time after time.
 Use this information to better prepare your customer service team.

 Not only will messaging templates speed up your response time, but they’ll also help you keep your communication consistent.
 This means that every customer will get the same answer to their question, with little or no deviation – helping to reinforce the brand and keep all your customers happy.